asteere/ad-nimbus/docs/Installation.md

 unzip ~/Downloads/maxMind-ss.zip
 mv maxMind-ss maxMind

 # Build all the containers.
 This may take awhile.
-Ignore any errors push a docker image to dockerhub.
+Ignore any errors about pushing a docker image to dockerhub.
 buildall

 # The next step will create, provision and start the coreos VMs.
 This can take a while the first time.